What is a Cash Flow Statement?

 The completed statement of cash flows, which we’ll work towards computing throughout our modeling exercise, can be found below.

 Step 2.
-Income Statement Build (P&L)
+Income Statement Calculation (P&L)

 In Year 1, the income statement consists of the following assumptions.